 - Spray pesticides (this option is harmful to you and your loved ones)

-I have found the above advice to be ineffective and offer you the following solutions that are more effective at ant control and getting rid of your ant problems.
+I have discovered the above recommendation to be ineffective and give you the following options that are more practical at ant control and eliminating your ant problems.

 Here are two natural insecticides for ants that you can use to remove them from your dishwasher.